-The per capita income in Deatsville in 2010 was $24,883, which is wealthy relative to Alabama, and middle income relative to the rest of the US.
-This equates to an annual income of $99,532 for a family of four.
+The per capita income in Deatsville in 2018 was $26,962, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $107,848 for a family of four.
 However, Deatsville contains both very wealthy and poor people as well.

 The most common language spoken in Deatsville is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Italian and Spanish.